-Real asset investments (real estate, infrastructure, timberland and farmland) are held in separate accounts, as a limited partner, or in a joint venture.
+Real asset investments (including investment strategies in commercial real estate, infrastructure, timberland and farmland) are held in separate accounts, as a limited partner, or in a joint venture.
 These investments are illiquid and resold at varying rates, with distributions received over the life of the investments.
 They are typically not redeemed, nor do they have set redemption schedules.

 Private equity holdings include fund-structure investments with general partners.
 By their nature, these investments are illiquid and typically not resold or redeemed.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
 It is expected that the underlying assets of the funds will be liquidated over a period ranging from 5 to 15 years on average.
+These investments seek long-term capital appreciation in privately held companies.
+The current composition of the private equity portfolio has a significant concentration to the energy sector.

 Upon initial investment with a general partner or in certain fund-structures, DPFP commits to a certain funding level for the duration of the contract.
 At will, the partners or fund managers may request that DPFP fund a portion of this amount.
-Such amounts remaining as of December 31, 2020 and 2019 for investments measured at NAV are disclosed above as unfunded commitments.
+Such amounts remaining as of December 31, 2021 and 2020 for investments measured at NAV are disclosed above as unfunded commitments.